ShishirKondai/LearnNowTrainingManagement/README.md

 # LearnNowTrainingManagement

-This App is developed using Mendix 9 in Mendix Studio Pro Added zip file.
+This App is developed using Mendix 9 in Mendix Studio Pro.
+Uploaded the project as a zip file.
 Download the zip file, extract it and open it in Mendix Studio Pro.

 Features: Pages, Microflows, Validation Rules, Security Follow the Mendix Rapid Developer Learning Path from the Mendix Academy to develop this app.